-We have continued our work on automating our station’s operation with using microHAM equipment.
+We have continued our work on automating our station’s operation using microHAM equipment.
 I have integrated the second operating position into our station into the system via the installation of a second microHAM MK2R+ SO2R interface and two more Station Master Deluxe (SMD) antenna controllers.
 This position has a Yaesu FTdx5000 Transceiver and an Icom IC-7600 Transceiver.
 The integration of the FTdx5000 was straightforward and involved a cable hookup to the transceiver.
-I will add the Icom IC-7600 once the interface cable for it arrives here.
+I will add the Icom IC-7600 once the interface cable arrives here.

 We’ve also begun to integrate the control of our antenna equipment into the microHAM system.
-I’ve moved our three SteppIR SDA100 controllers for our two SteppIR DB36 Yagis and our BigIR Vertical as well as the two Green Heron RT-21 rotator controllers to a set of microHAM DATA control boxes (all of these devices have RS-232 interfaces).
+I’ve moved our three SteppIR SDA100 controllers for our two SteppIR DB36 Yagis and our BigIR Vertical, as well as the two Green Heron RT-21 rotator controllers to a set of microHAM DATA control boxes (all of these devices have RS-232 interfaces).
 With these steps complete, any of our four radios can control the Rotators or provide frequency data to automatically tune our SteppIR antennas.

 The biggest part of this project is the construction of a 4 x 10 antenna switching matrix.
 This element of the system allows any of our 4 radios to connect to any of up to 10 antennas.
-We built the Antenna Switching Matrix on a 4′ x 8′ board that is mounted on the wall outside of our shack.
+We built the Antenna Switching Matrix on a 4′ x 8′ board mounted on the wall outside our shack.
 As you can see from the picture above, this step required quite a few control cable connections as well as the construction of 40 coax interconnect cables (LMR400 Coax and crimp-on connectors were used here).

 It’s important to test an element like this as it is constructed to catch any errors and to ensure that the final system performance is as expected.
-I did a combination of continuity, voltage and end-to-end SWR measurements on the Antenna Switching Matrix as it was built.
+I did a combination of continuity, voltage, and end-to-end SWR measurements on the Antenna Switching Matrix as it was built.
 The microHAM control boxes have a nice manual mode that is available via their front panel buttons which allowed me to configure each antenna switch manually to fully test all of the coax and control cabling in the system.

 - Station Automation Part 1 – microHAM SO2R And System Design